instadeepai/Mava/DETAILED_INSTALL.md

 1. If not using docker, we strongly recommend using a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html) to manage your dependencies in order to avoid version conflicts.
+To install Mava in the virtual environment, run:

     ```bash
     python3 -m venv mava